 How did you decide to travel the world?

-World is beautiful place where our soul and body exist only temporarily.
-It is our home where one can find some part of himself, discover himself on every parcel and where miracles happen any moment.
-It would be injustice first to the world then to ourselves to spend all our lives in the same place.
+The world is a beautiful place where our soul and body exist only temporarily.
+It is our home where one can find some part of himself, discover himself on every parcel and where miracles happen at any moment.
+It would be injustice first to the world than to ourselves to spend all our lives in the same place.
 My idea of traveling the world is just the natural outcome of my journey of honoring the body and making my existence more meaningful.

 Can you introduce yourself?
 But I would be glad if you do it in a way different from usual blog articles.
 Along with explaining where you are from, how old you are, whether you are a student or not, can you tell me whether you had this traveling dream when you were a kid?